CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/lab-guide.md

    ![](../media/speech-go-to-resource.png)

-## Task 04 - Analyze sentences and Call Summary of audio recordings in Azure AI Speech Studio
+## Task 04 - Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

 1. In the Azure portal, on the resource group blade, navigate to the **speech-service-DID** Speech service.